Bulky items

 • Large cardboard boxes

-• Children’s slides longer than 8 feet
+• Children’s slides over 8 feet

-• Children’s pools
+• Children’s swimming pools

-• Carpets longer than 8 feet
+• Carpets over 8 feet

 • Wooden pallets